Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-The cost of the 11-day main tour is $6690 DBL / $7370 SGL.
-Tour price includes 10 nights’ accommodations, all meals as noted in the itinerary, airport transfers, land and boat transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.
+The cost of the 11-day main tour is per person, based on occupancy: $6690 DBL / $7370 SGL.
+This cost includes 10 nights’ accommodations, all meals as noted in the itinerary, airport transfers, land and boat transportation during the journey, professional guide services, park and other entrance fees, and miscellaneous program expenses.
 It includes two flight segments within country.
-The tour cost does not include airfare to São Paulo and from Cuiaba, personal expenses such as laundry, telephone, drinks from the bar, and gratuities.
-Cost of the pre-tour Atlantic Forest extension is $1690 DBL / $1970 SGL.
-Extension costs are based on a group of four persons minimum and includes all lodgings, meals, transportation, guiding and park and reserve entrance fees.
+This cost does NOT include airfare to São Paulo and from Cuiaba, personal expenses such as laundry, telephone, drinks from the bar, and gratuities.

 Travel Details